sweinstein22/domino-trains/README.md

 if not already installed, run `npm install -g firebase-tools` to install the firebase CLI tools

 login with `firebase login`
-run `firebase serve` to serve up the app locally run `firebase deploy` to deploy the application
+run `yarn build` to create a production build run `firebase serve` to serve up the app locally run `firebase deploy` to deploy the application